Precipitation Enhancement FAQ

 When will this program be in operation and for how long?

-The 2021 Precipitation Enhancement Program began on April 1, 2021, but did not have its first seeding mission until May 7, 2021.
-The program had its last seeding mission on September 17, 2021.
+The 2024 Precipitation Enhancement Program began on April 1, 2024.
 The program operates during April - September which is the prime rainfall months for our area.
-The current permit for the program will be up for renewal in February 2024.
+The current permit for the program was renewed on March 1, 2024, and will be up for renewal in 2028.

 What is the operational area and the target area for this program?